reversesigh/cosmos_node-initial_setup/04_config_node.md

 `sed -i -e "s/^pruning-keep-every *=.*/pruning-keep-every = \"$pruning_keep_every\"/" app.toml && \`
 `sed -i -e "s/^pruning-interval *=.*/pruning-interval = \"$pruning_interval\"/" app.toml`

+It's time to edit `app.toml` directly.
 Please remember to edit LCD and gRPC as needed (edit ports, enable/disable RPC or API, etc.,).
 Also be mindful of minimum gas fees, especially if you are a valiadtor.
 Refer to official docs for more information.
 To get started open the `app.toml` file.

 `nano ~/.gaia/config/app.toml`

 CTRL+X and save any changes you made.

-If you ever find your chain data is taking up too much space, consider using tools such as [cosmprund](https://github.com/binaryholdings/cosmprund).

 ## config.toml